SwiftBuddiesTR/BuddiesIOS/README_en.md

 Remember, this is an Open-Source project.
 We look forward to your contribution, let's come together to make this app a more valuable tool for everyone in our community!

+<a name="project-details"></a>
+## Project details

+If you're landing here for the first time, welcome to the Buddies Community iOS application project!
+This app, built with SwiftUI & Tuist, is the result of a collective effort driven by our community, comprising newcomers as well as seasoned professionals in iOS development.

+Buddies Community, being a platform dedicated to iOS development, aims to provide a productive environment fostering networking, collaboration, and knowledge sharing.
+Here, every member has an opportunity to contribute to the project, learn from the best, and get their hands dirty with real-world project experience.
+Our aim is to make this experience as enriching as possible, thereby helping members grow professionally and become better, more informed developers.

+It’s a space where you can share new ideas, discuss designs, learn architectural patterns, get feedback, and much more.
+And all of this around a practical project that continues to evolve, just like the tech industry itself.

+The iOS app offers features such as feed sharing, location suggestions, a comprehensive about section, and a contributors pane acknowledging those who've participated in developing this app.
+It's not just another pet project, but an application that is enriched with every contribution, making its value significantly higher than a solo endeavor.

+We invite you to explore this repository, install the app, and most importantly, contribute in whatever way you can.
+If you're skilled in Scala or Tuist, great!
+If you're not, great!
+We value all contributions and believe that everyone has something valuable to share.

+So dive in, explore, learn and share.
+We're excited to have you here and can't wait to see what you'll bring to the table.
+Welcome aboard!
 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->